 M.Z.
-Afsar holds a Masters in Aeronautical Engineering (2003) from the University of Bristol for which he received several commendations including the Royal Aeronautical Society Award.
+Afsar holds a Masters in Aeronautical Engineering (2003) from the University of Bristol for which he received several commendations including the Royal Aeronautical Society Award and Rolls Royce prize.
 His research career began in the summer of 2002 when, still as an undergraduate, he obtained a Research Assistantship at the Department of Applied Physics of Yale University.
 Here he worked as an experimentalist, conducting Particle Image Velocimetry measurements in laminar flames using laser diagnostic tools.
-He holds a Ph.D. from the University of Cambridge (2009) in Engineering.
-His Ph.D. thesis was in Aeroacoustics and focused on Applied Mathematical aspects of jet noise theory and modelling.
-Following this, he received a number of research fellowships (culminating with the NASA Post-doctoral program) that allowed him to work at the NASA Glenn Research Center with world-famous Scientists, Drs.
-Marvin Goldstein and S. J. Leib, on a variety of problems in Aeroacoustics, Turbulence modeling and Rapid-distortion theory.
-Between July 2013--April 2016 he was based at Imperial College London (Dept. of Mathematics) working under the Laminar Flow Control platform grant with Professor X. Wu.
+He holds a PhD from the University of Cambridge (2009) in Engineering.
+His PhD thesis was in Aeroacoustics and focused on Applied Mathematical aspects of jet noise theory and modelling.
+Following this, he received a number of research fellowships (culminating with the NASA Post-doctoral program) that allowed him to work at the NASA Glenn Research Center with world-famous Applied Mathematicians, Drs.
+Marvin Goldstein and S. J. Leib, on a variety of problems in Aeroacoustics, Turbulence modelling and Rapid-distortion theory.
+Between July 2013--April 2016 he was based at Imperial College London (Dept. of Mathematics) working under the Chapman Fellowship and Laminar Flow Control platform grant mainly with Professor X. Wu.
 Before joining Strathclyde University he was a visiting academic at Queen Mary University (in June-July 2016) and a remote visitor for the Stanford University Center for Turbulence Research summer program.
-He is a regular visitor to the Department of Mathematics at Kashmir University in Srinagar (India) and his research interests include: Asymptotic analysis, Aeroacoustics, Turbulence theory & modeling, Boundary Layer Transition and Applied Mathematical methods.
+He is a regular visitor to the Department of Mathematics at Kashmir University in Srinagar (India) and his research interests include Asymptotic analysis, Aeroacoustics, Turbulence theory & modelling, Boundary-Layer Transition and Applied Mathematical methods.

 Current research involves mathematical & numerical analysis of jet flow turbulence for Aero-acoustics problems such as jet noise and trailing/leading edge noise.
 I am also interested in mathematical modeling of boundary layer transition (receptivity and secondary instability theory) and wall turbulence.